nushell/nushell.github.io/src/content/docs/book/how_nushell_code_gets_run.md

 ---
-title: Community
+title: How Nushell Code Gets Run
 ---

-# How Nushell Code Gets Run

 As you probably noticed, Nushell behaves quite differently from other shells and dynamic languages.
 In [Thinking in Nu](/book/thinking_in_nu#think-of-nushell-as-a-compiled-language), we advise you to _think of Nushell as a compiled language_ but we do not give much insight into why.
 This section hopefully fills the gap.